kykrueger/openbis/pybis/src/python/README.md

 ### Caching

-With `pyBIS 1.17.0`, a lot of caching has been introduce to improve the speed of object lookups that do not change often.
+With `pyBIS 1.17.0`, a lot of caching has been introduced to improve the speed of object lookups that do not change often.
 If you encounter any problems, you can turn it off like this:

 ```python
 o = Openbis('https://example.com', use_cache=False)